muaviyahmughal/webber-media-downloader/README.md

    - You'll see this menu:
      ```
      1. Download images from single page
+     2. Download vectors from single page
-     2. Download videos from single page
+     3. Download videos from single page
-     3. Crawl website for images
+     4. Crawl website for images
+     5. Crawl website for vectors
-     4. Crawl website for videos
+     6. Crawl website for videos
-     5. Exit
+     7. Exit
      ```
-   - Type the number (1-5) for what you want to do
+   - Type the number (1-7) for what you want to do
    - Press Enter

-3. **Example: Downloading Images**
+3. **Example: Downloading Vectors**
-   - Choose option 1
+   - Choose option 2
    - Paste the website URL (right-click to paste in terminal)
-   - Press Enter
+   - Enter maximum file size if needed (default 10MB)
+   - Optionally specify file types (e.g., .svg,.ai,.eps)
-   - Your images will download to the 'images' folder!
+   - Your vectors will download to the 'vectors' folder!

 ### Common Issues & Solutions 🔧